Champagne and Bullets: Plot

-Rick turns to Huck for help, but Huck, angry and drowning in alcohol, refuses.
+Rick turns to Huck for help, but Huck refuses.
 Their arguments leave their friendship shattered, with Huck telling Rick he’s insane to take on Normad again.
-Rick pushes forward alone, though the strain shows.

 Not long after, Rick finds himself in court.
 Normad’s influence has dragged him into legal trouble, and Cindy is called to the stand.
-Under questioning, she reveals painful details about her abusive past, only to have her words twisted to make her look unstable.
-The attack on her character rattles her deeply.
-Then Normad’s mistress takes the stand.
-Cool and confident, she testifies in a way that bolsters Normad’s claims and paints Rick as reckless and untrustworthy.
-The trial makes one thing clear: Normad has corrupted the very system meant to deliver justice.
+Under questioning, she reveals painful details about her past, and her words are twisted to make her look unstable.
+The attack on her character leaves her shaken.
+Normad's mistress takes the stand, bolstering his claims and defaming Rick as reckless and untrustworthy.
 Rick leaves furious, Cindy humiliated, and the legal route to defeating Normad closed off for good.

 Normad escalates his campaign.
-His cult conducts fresh rituals, his men vandalize Rick’s home, and Cindy is left terrified.
+His cult conducts more rituals, his men vandalize Rick’s home, and Cindy is left terrified.
 Rick decides there is no turning back — Normad must be confronted directly.
-Huck, seeing how far Rick is willing to go, finally shakes himself sober.
-Though battered by regret and alcohol, he shows up on Rick’s doorstep, choosing loyalty over bitterness, ready to join the fight.
+Huck, seeing how far Rick is willing to go, finally gets sober and shows up on Rick’s doorstep, ready to join the fight.
+The pair storm Normad's lair, gunning down the cultists.

-The final showdown comes at Normad’s lair.
-Rick and Huck storm the hideout in a blaze of gunfire, cutting through cultists as chaos erupts.
 Huck is wounded in the fight but refuses to back down, covering Rick as he pushes deeper into the compound.
 At last, Rick confronts Normad.
-Years of betrayal spill out as the two clash in a violent exchange of fists and bullets.
-Rick prevails, killing Normad and ending his reign of terror once and for all.
+After a gunfight and hand-to-hand struggle, Rick prevails, killing Normad and ending his reign of terror once and for all.

 With Normad dead, the cult collapses.
-His mistress flees into the night, powerless without him.
+His mistress flees, powerless without him.
 Rick finds Cindy and embraces her, relieved that the nightmare is over.
 Huck, bloodied but alive, finally makes peace, his wife’s murder avenged.
 As Rick and Cindy drive away, they look ahead to a future free from Normad’s corruption, while Huck at last finds a measure of redemption.